traitecoevo/traits.build/tests/testthat/examples/Test_2023_5/README.md

 Test_2023_5 is a copy of Richards_2008 with the following modifications:
 - Added all `bibtype` options to the dataset via secondary/original sources
-- Subsetted to SLA and leaf lifespan data, added units column for both
+- Subsetted to SLA and added units column
-- Changed some values to bins in leaf lifespan data
+- Added some bin values in leaf lifespan data and add units column
 - Removed locations, contexts, and substitutions
+- Changed the `source_id` column and metadata to include more variety of sources

 See output/ for expected output files.